Service Design Processes and Methods

 Undergraduate students with at least two years of Bachelor’s studies in any field.

-Lectures, group work with the case, report, presentations.
+Lectures, group work, work with the case, report, presentations.

 Student work load